What is the full form of BCCI

 BCCI: Board of Control for Cricket in India

 It controls all tournaments inside and outside India.
-It has the authority to select players, umpires and officials to participates in international events.
+It has the authority to select players, umpires and officials to participate in international events.
 The BCCI officials are elected by the representatives of state cricket associations.
 BCCI is headed by the president which is the highest designation in BCCI.
-Its current president (as of July 2017) is Vinod Rai.
-He is the former Comptroller and Auditor General of India (CAG).
+Its current president ( as of Une 2022) is Sourav Ganguly.
+Ganguly was elected BCCI President in October 2019 and still has four months left in his three-year tenure.
 The logo of BCCI is derived from the British Indian flag during the colonial period.

 BCCI's first secretary: Anthony De Mello

-BCCI has 27 state association members and 3 non playing members from the all 5 cricket zones in India.
+BCCI has 27 state association members and 3 non-playing members from all 5 cricket zones in India.
 These 5 cricket zones are:

 Tournaments conducted by BCCI

 BCCI set up its own production house in 2012.
 The production work for the home international matches played by the Indian cricket team, as well as for major domestic competitions and the IPL, is handled by the BCCI's broadcast service.
 Up to 2012, the media rights holder performed the production work in return for payment from BCCI.
 Before, Nimbus Sports produced for the board for a while.
 Indian cricket's production rights are held by BCCI's production house.

 The Indian Premier League, or IPL for short, is the richest and most lucrative cricket league in the world.
 The majority of BCCI's revenue comes from this tournament.
 The only league with a specific window in the ICC plans is the IPL.
 Every year, the best athletes from across the world travel to India to participate in IPL.
 The IPL matches usually start in the evening or the late afternoon.
 One of the largest sports leagues in the world is this one.
 Star Sports paid 16,347 crores for the five-year rights to broadcast this event.
 For the 2018-2022 season, it comprised television and digital rights.